jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-The time to repair the roof is when the sun is shining.
+Sweet is the memory of distant friends!
+Like the mellow rays of the departing sun, it falls tenderly, yet sadly, on the heart.
-- John F. Kennedy
+- Washington Irving

-Updated on: [7/15/2022]
+Updated on: [7/16/2022]
 <!-- #quoteEnd -->
 </pre>